-The Internal Control and Risk Management System is based on the clear definition of the roles involved in the different phases of the planning, deployment, monitoring and updating of the system over time.
-These include the Board of Directors, the Control and Risk Committee, the Board of Statutory Auditors, the Director charged with creating and managing an effective internal control and risk management system, the Supervisory Board, the Financial Reporting Officer, Internal Audit, and Company management.
+The ICRMS is based on the clear definition of the roles involved in the different phases of the planning, deployment, monitoring and updating of the system over time.
+These include the Board of Directors, the Control and Risk Committee, the Board of Statutory Auditors, the Director charged with creating and managing an effective ICRMS, the Supervisory Board, the Financial Reporting Officer, Internal Audit, and Company Management.

-Based on the current Internal Control and Risk Management System, the Financial Reporting Officer must report to the Board Directors and participate in the coordination of the control activities.
+Based on the current ICRMS, the Financial Reporting Officer must report to the Board Directors and participate in the coordination of the control activities.